 If ever there was a room where the tenets of biophilic design—improved air quality, the benefits of natural lighting on our circadian rhythms and the joy of natural materials against the skin—were needed, the bedroom comes top of the list.

 Nowhere else in the home are materials of such importance than in the bedroom.
 Wrapping us up in bed for (hopefully) 8 hours a night, bed linens should be prioritised for their material content before any style.
 Choose natural materials which breathe well and are moisture wicking such as linen.
-In doing so, your body will regulate its temperature much more effectively meaning your sleep will be pleasant and comfortable all through the night.
+In doing so, your body will regulate its temperature much more effectively, meaning your sleep will be pleasant and comfortable throughout the night.

-As true for indoor spaces as it is for outdoor spaces, better air quality improves our health overall and in the bedroom it’s especially important for a good night’s sleep.
-Improve your bedroom air by introducing purifying plants, trees or other vegetation such as snake plants and gerbera daisies which are known for their nighttime oxygen production or the humble rubber plant (a resilient choice for the less green-fingered) has been shown to remove bacteria from the air.
+As true for indoor spaces as it is for outdoor spaces, better air quality improves our overall health, and in the bedroom it's especially important for a good night's sleep.
+Introduce purifying plants, trees or other vegetation which are known for their nighttime oxygen production or bacteria-removing properties.
 If you live in an area where outside air quality is satisfactory, you should also start the day by throwing open the windows to let the breeze in.

-For as popular as modern abstract art is, in the bedroom, artwork should be calming to aid a relaxing night’s sleep.
-Tranquil landscape or water scenes in appropriately serene colour palettes—greens, blues and neutrals—will make going to sleep and waking up as pleasurable as they should be.
+For as popular as modern abstract art is, in a biophilic-inspired bedroom, artwork should be calming and focused on nature in order to aid a relaxing night's sleep.
+Tranquil landscape or water scenes in appropriately serene colour palettes - greens, blues and neutrals - will make going to sleep and waking up as pleasurable as they should be.

 For an extra-special night's sleep, consider installing a small water feature in your bedroom (or en suite bathroom) or playing natural sounds as you prepare for bed.
 There's no need to have it running throughout the night, but even a little touch of nature before bed can go a long way.